 Likewise, cauliflower has just as hard a time with hot weather.
 If grown too late into the summer, the plants are likely to get leggy and bolt.
 Protect them by starting them early enough in the spring or close enough to autumn that they avoid the hottest days.

 No matter when you grow them, you’ll want to protect your cauliflower heads from the rays of the sun.
-Once the white head is 2 to 3 inches (5 to 7.5 cm.) across, tie the leaves of the plant together so they shelter it.
+Once the white head is 2 to 3 inches (5-8 cm.) across, tie the leaves of the plant together so they shelter it.
 This is called blanching.

 Cauliflower Pest Protection